-Seems opposite of what some food industries has been informing us for years by stating we should eat advertised low-fat foods.
-But, unfortunately, the process in which to reduce FAT (damaging the fat particle, as I mentioned above, by producing free radicals) can ultimately lead us to eating more carbs because they have been advertised as lower in fat!
+It seems the opposite of what some food industries have been informing us for years by stating we should eat advertised low-fat foods.
+But, unfortunately, the process in which to reduce FAT (damaging the fat particle, as I mentioned above, by producing free radicals) can ultimately lead us to eat more carbs because they have been advertised as lower in fat!
 Seriously, wtf?!

 So hearing about a change in energy sources from a ketogenic meal plan inspired me to try it more so than dropping 5lbs or reducing leg girth.

 To start the process, your first grocery bill will also be quite expensive.
-You have to buy typically from an all organic market and get essentials like ghee or grass-fed butter, coconut oil, almond and coconut flour, coconut sugar, protein powder, all natural nut butters, full fat cheeses, grass fed, pasture raised and free range meats and eggs, fish high in omega 3’s like salmon or tuna, avocados, olives and fresh vegetables and fruits that are low starch (think a lot of above ground legumes like spinach and less root vegetables like potatos and carrots and for fruits more berries than bananas or apples) etc.
+You have to buy typically from an all-organic market and get essentials like ghee or grass-fed butter, coconut oil, almond, and coconut flour, coconut sugar, protein powder, all-natural nut butter, full-fat cheeses, grass-fed, pasture-raised and free-range meats and eggs, fish high in omega 3’s like salmon or tuna, avocados, olives and fresh vegetables and fruits that are low starch (think a lot of above-ground legumes like spinach and fewer root vegetables like potatoes and carrots and for fruits more berries than bananas or apples), etc.

-Luckily for me, I didn’t experience any sort of carb withdrawals that first week.
-The meals were of course tasty but moving forward into week 2 and 3, there were days when all I wanted was an ice cold beer, bread or pasta with my meal.
+Luckily for me, I didn’t experience any sort of carb withdrawals during that first week.
+The meals were, of course, tasty but moving forward into weeks 2 and 3, there were days when all I wanted was to have an ice-cold beer, bread or pasta with my meal.
 The hardest times were when I went to eat at a friend or family’s place, in my opinion.
 But I persevered!
 And although they recommend not drinking alcohol at all because of its lack of nutritional value, essentially spirits like vodka and wine have virtually no carbs so I was still able to have a few cocktails on the weekends, especially when I was traveling to Portugal and Switzerland the past couple of weekends.

 My goal was to complete 3 full weeks and I can proudly say I went 19 out of 21 full days without having bread, and the full 21 days of not having beer or pasta.
 And while I should have taken my weight and measurements to find objective changes, I didn’t.
 But here is a before and after picture.